stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/7PWM_Output/readme.txt

 @par Example Description

-This example shows how to configure the TIM1 peripheral to generate 7 PWM signals with 4 different duty cycles.
+This example shows how to configure the TIM1 peripheral to generate 7 PWM signals with 4 different duty cycles (50%, 37.5%, 25% and 12.5%).

-TIM1CLK is fixed to 72 MHz, the TIM1 Prescaler is equal to 0 so the TIM1 counter clock used is 72 MHz.
+TIM1CLK = SystemCoreClock, Prescaler = 0, TIM1 counter clock = SystemCoreClock
+SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices.
+For Low-Density Value line and Medium-Density Value line devices, SystemCoreClock is set to 24 MHz.

+The objective is to generate 7 PWM signal at 17.57 KHz:
+  - TIM1_Period = (SystemCoreClock / 17570) - 1
+The channel 1 and channel 1N duty cycle is set to 50% The channel 2 and channel 2N duty cycle is set to 37.5% The channel 3 and channel 3N duty cycle is set to 25% The channel 4 duty cycle is set to 12.5%
-TIM1 frequency is defined as follow:
+The Timer pulse is calculated as follows:
-TIM1 frequency = TIM1CLK/(TIM1_Period + 1) = 17.57 KHz.

-The TIM1 CCR1 register value is equal to 0x7FF, so the TIM1 Channel 1 and TIM1
-Channel 1N generate a PWM signal with a frequency equal to 17.57 KHz and a duty cycle equal to:
-TIM1 Channel1 duty cycle = TIM1_CCR1 /( TIM1_Period + 1) = 50%.

-The TIM1 CCR2 register value is equal to 0x5FF, so the TIM1 Channel 2 and TIM1
-Channel 2N generate a PWM signal with a frequency equal to 17.57 KHz and a duty cycle equal to:
-TIM1 Channel2 duty cycle = TIM1_CCR2 / ( TIM1_Period + 1)= 37.5%.

-The TIM1 CCR3 register value is equal to 0x3FF, so the TIM1 Channel 3 and TIM1
-Channel 3N generate a PWM signal with a frequency equal to 17.57 KHz and a duty cycle equal to:
-TIM1 Channel3 duty cycle = TIM1_CCR3 / ( TIM1_Period + 1) = 25%.

-The TIM1 CCR4 register value is equal to 0x1FF, so the TIM1 Channel 4
-generate a PWM signal with a frequency equal to 17.57 KHz and a duty cycle equal to:
-TIM1 Channel4 duty cycle = TIM1_CCR4 / ( TIM1_Period + 1) = 12.5%.
+  - ChannelxPulse = DutyCycle * (TIM1_Period - 1) / 100

 The TIM1 waveform can be displayed using an oscilloscope.